How much money do I need for a house deposit?

 How much does an average house cost in Australia?

-Australian property prices are talked about in Australia more than the weather is in the UK – and that’s saying something.
+When you are buying a house in Australia you will quickly find that property prices are talked about more here than the weather is in the UK – and that’s saying something.
 Asking how much an Australian house costs is a bit like asking the cost of a flat white: it really depends on where you are.
 In Sydney, a flat white is usually around $3.50 although if you go somewhere like Thirroul on the South Coast it’s not uncommon to pay $4.
 And don’t get me started on Darwin, where a (pretty average, if we’re being honest) latte can set you back $5!
 Unbelievable!
 Especially when you can get all-day parking for twice that!
 Hang on, we’re talking about property aren’t we?

 The median property prices in each state change month-to-month, but here’s where they stand, according to February 2018 CoreLogic data: